rollie-fend/myreads/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+UPDATES:
+The MyReads project is a bookshelf app that allows the user to select and categorize books that have been read, are currently reading, or want to read.
+The project which was built using React was rewritten to enable interaction such as in changing bookshelves, searching for books and routing.
+For this, new components were created: the mainpage, searchpage, bookshelf and book.

+The mainpage shows three bookshelves (for currently reading, want to read, and read) and the corresponding books they contain.

+Book details include the title, author and thumbnail image of the cover.
+Each book has controls for moving from one shelf to another.

+The mainpage has a navigation control for moving to the searchpage where the user can search for books using a book title or author as keyword.
+The search results displayed change as the user types a keyword.

+Books displayed in the search results also have controls for moving it to bookshelves and are categorized (currently reading, want to read, read, or none).
+When a books category is changed in the searchpage, this is reflected in the mainpage.

+In order to use the application, npm should first be installed by typing the following command: npm install.
+To run the application, type the following command: npm start.

+DISCLOSURE:

+Portions of the scripts that I developed were based on those that can be found in "Tutorial Request: FEND Project 6 Walkthrough" at https://www.youtube.com/watch?v=acJHkd6K5kI by Ryan Waite, and "MyReads React Zoom Study Session with Doug Brown" at https://www.youtube.com/watch?v=OcL7-7cRpkQ&feature=youtu.be.